christophervoigt/blog/src/content/blog/layout-minis-container.md

 Content of websites is often limited to a certain width on large screens.
 We do this to improve focus and readability and we usually call them containers or wrappers.

 On smaller screens we want to use *nearly* the full width of the screen.
-So they also have to scale down.
+So those containers also have to scale down.
-Nearly the full width, because we don't want the content to look like it is glued to the edges of the screen.
+We use Nearly the full width, because we don't want the content to be glued to the edges of the screen.

 ## The solution